 This valuable resource:

-• Has chapters exploring the latest clinical developments, such as Acceptance and Commitment therapy (ACT), Narrative Therapy.
+• Has chapters exploring the latest clinical developments, such as acceptance and commitment therapy (ACT) and narrative therapy.

-• Offers concrete application to theory, both the social and medical model, guiding the reader on how to integrate new evidence into clinical practice.
+• Offers concrete application to theory, both the social and medical models, guiding the reader on how to integrate new evidence into clinical practice.

 • Provides a wealth of activities and photocopiable handouts that can be used in practice.